-Teens on the run flushed out of mud by police Eagle helicopter
+Teens on the run in the North Shore flushed out of mud by police Eagle helicopter

 Police were looking for a 14-year-old who was allegedly breaching his bail conditions.
 He was spotted with two other males lurking near Larking's Landing.

-"The 14-year-old has tried to go into the water to evade capture by swimming to a boat, however Eagle helicopter used their Rotor wash to force him back onto dry land where a police dog unit was eagerly awaiting them.
+"The 14-year-old has tried to go into the water to evade capture by swimming to a boat, however Eagle helicopter used their Rotor wash to force him back on to dry land where a police dog unit was eagerly awaiting them.

 "All three of the boys attempted to go into the water once again but were safely plucked out of the water by our Deodar officers.